simonzhaoms/tips/wsl.md

 ### Prerequisites ###

-To use WSL, your OS must be Windows 10 version 1709 or the latest
+To use WSL, your OS must be Windows 10 version 1709 or the latest.
+You can check the version by running `systeminfo` in PowerShell or going to `Settings` -> `System` -> `About`.

 ### Install WSL ###